Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 You may have installed KhiCAS, then Epsilon, which erased a part of KhiCAS, preventing it from starting.
 If you want to use KhiCAS, you will need to reinstall it.

-You may have installed a KhiCAS version incompatible with your custom firmware (example : using Upsilon, and a KhiCAS installed from Omega website, or B. Parisse website).
-In this case, re-install KhiCAS from your custom firmware website (example : from Upsilon website if you use Upsilon custom firmware).
 ___

 ### Is you error not listed ?
 The provided solution didn't fix your problem ?
 Don't hesitate to ask on the [Omega Discord](https://discord.gg/X2TWhh9)